DavidLee528/davidlee528.github.io/_talks/2020-12-00-c_programming_tutorial.md

 ---
 title: "Tutorial of C Programming Language: Before Fall 2020 Final Exam"
 collection: talks
-type: "Tutorial "
+type: "Tutorial"
 permalink: /talks/2020-12-c2020
 venue: "Department of Information Security, North China University of Techonology"
-date: 2020-12-01
+date: 2020-12-16
 location: "Beijing, China"
 ---

-This tutorial aims to elucidate commonly misunderstood aspects of fundamental C programming concepts, with the objective of enabling the audience to attain a superior performance on their final assessment.
+This tutorial aims to elucidate commonly misunderstood aspects of fundamental C programming concepts, with the objective of enabling the audience to attain a superior performance on their final assessment of **2020 fall**.
 The content of this tutorial is based on my favourite C programming book - '[The Drops of C Programming Language](https://book.douban.com/subject/25743022/)'(ISBN: 9787115321985) by [Yan Zhao](http://zhaoyan.website/zy/index.php), which is a highly recommended read for beginners in C programming.

 ## Preview